Chestermeedi/Lets-Make-a-Game-Tutorial/README.md

 a little bit of AI
 and how to create interfaces within the program

+Download the "First Game" folder
+or
+Open the "First Game" folder
 Download the .res folder
 then the .jar and .exe files
 put them all in the same folder